What is the best way to title your interviews or onscreen commentators in your video interviews? Is shorter always better?

 If you come from the world of documentary film or news – you are probably thinking, just keep it simple.
+But if your from the corporate world, you constantly have to navigate interview titles in your video productions.

 Is a shorter interview title better?